jacoblearned/kitchen-pulumi/examples/aws/serverless-rest-api-lambda/README.md

 ### Adding a West Test Stack

-To test our new us-west-2 based stack, we will change our current test suite in `.kitchen.yml` to `dev-east`, introduce another suite called `dev-west`, and override the value of the `aws:region` for `dev-west` to be `us-west-2` instead of `us-east-1`:
+To test our new us-west-2 based stack, we will change our current test platform in `.kitchen.yml` to `dev-east-test`, introduce another platform called `dev-west-test`, and override the value of the `aws:region` for `dev-west-test` to be `us-west-2` instead of `us-east-1`:

 ```yaml
 # .kitchen.yml